wuxc/pywin32doc/md/PyIDispatchEx.md

   - [InvokeEx](PyIDispatchEx.md#pyidispatchexinvokeex)

-    Provides access to properties and methods exposed by aPyIDispatchEx object\.&nbsp;
+    Provides access to properties and methods exposed by a PyIDispatchEx object\.&nbsp;

   - [DeleteMemberByName](PyIDispatchEx.md#pyidispatchexdeletememberbyname)